ihrke/norgeibalanse/help.md

 ***************************************

-## Balancintor|HE - Gender Balance in Higher Education in Norway
+## Balancinator|HE - Gender Balance in Higher Education in Norway

 The Balancinator|HE is a free and open-source software to visualize distribution of men and women within a specific unit of higher education in Norway.
 It was originally created in 2020 by Lilli & Matthias Mittner.
 It was developed within the Prestige Project (2018-2021/281862), a research and intervention project with the goal to promote gender balance in research leadership at UiT The Arctic University of Norway.